Possible tariffs worry Canada uranium miners as they boost output to meet US demand

 “The announcement from Russia highlights what we have been saying for some time, that the cumulative risks to the supply of nuclear fuel are significant and that to break the dependence on Russia and other state-owned enterprises, coordinated western responses are required ensuring an industry-led, government enabled secure western fuel supply.”

-Reporting By Divya Rajagopal: Additional reporting by Ernest Scheyder, Timothy Gardener; Editing by Veronica Brown and David Gregorio
+(By Divya Rajagopal, Ernest Scheyder and Timothy Gardener; Editing by Veronica Brown and David Gregorio)